terryaney/Documentation.Camelot/Nexgen/CalcEngines.md

 There are two workflows to understand about BRD Calculations: 'Site settings' and 'User settings'.
 The details of each BRD calculation type are below.

-Site Settings
+**Site Settings**

-1. Returns settings that are client specific vs user specific (i.e. site key, page parameters, emergency client wide banners, client IDs for Nexgen APIs etc.)
+1. Returns settings that are site specific vs user specific (i.e. site key, page parameters, emergency site wide banners, IDs for external APIs etc.)
-1. Calculated when the web site starts or when BRDs are updated.
+1. Calculated when the web site starts, cached settings expire, or when BRDs are updated.
+1. Input Data
+	1. All cookies that start with `IAM_` are passed with input name being the same as the cookie name.
+	1. All web site headers that start with `HTTP_NG_ATTR_`, `SM_` or `IAM_` are passed with input name being the same as the header names (if matches name of cookies that start with `IAM_`, the header will be used instead of the cookie).
+	1. All page parameters are passed with input name being the the format of `PageParameter.<parameterName>`.
+1. Processes the `RBLEligibility` tab during the 'override' calculation.
-1. Processes `RBLSite` tab.
-No formulas in this tab can refer to user data.
+1. Processes `RBLSite` tab.  **No formulas in this tab can refer to participant or authenticated user data.**
-1. All web site headers that start with `HTTP_NG_ATTR_` are passed in as inputs.

-User Settings
+**User Settings**

 1. Returns settings that are user specific vs client specific (i.e. views, messaging banners, sharkfin inputs, channel page layout info, resource links for users, etc.)
 1. Calculated when a user logs in or when BRDs are updated while a user is logged in.
-1. Processes `RBLSite` and `RBLUser` tabs.
-Only the `RBLUser` tab can have formulas that refer to user data.
+1. Input Data
+	1. All cookies that start with `IAM_` are passed with input name being the same as the cookie name.
+	1. All web site headers that start with `HTTP_NG_ATTR_`, `SM_` or `IAM_` are passed with input name being the same as the header names (if matches name of cookies that start with `IAM_`, the header will be used instead of the cookie).
+	1. All page parameters are passed with input name being the the format of `PageParameter.<parameterName>`.
 1. Processes the `RBLEligibility` tab during the 'override' calculation.
-1. All web site headers that start with `HTTP_NG_ATTR_` are passed in as inputs.
+1. Processes `RBLSite` and `RBLUser` tabs.  **Only the `RBLUser` tab can have formulas that refer to user data.**
+1. If the resulting `RBLSite` (Site Settings) has a new CalcEngine version than what is cached (i.e. this is the first calculation since a newly uploaded/approved global or client BRD), the new Site Settings will replace the cached settings.

 ### BRD Calculation Flow

-To understand the calculation flow of the global and client BRDs, you have to understand the purpose of the [userEligibility Table](#userEligibility-Table).
-Below is the flow that occurs when BRD calculations are done.
+To understand the calculation flow of the global and client BRDs, please review the purpose of the [userEligibility Table](#userEligibility-Table) and how it controls user access to resources returned by the BRD calculations.
+Below is the flow that occurs when BRD calculations occur (calculation order, submission data preparation, result merging, etc.).

 1. Prepare 'submit data' to pass to calculations.
     1. If user is *not* logged in, simply an empty xDS model.
-    1. If user *is* logged in, use current xDS model (this will have API response data merged into it)
+    1. If user *is* logged in, use current xDS model (this will have all API response data merged into it that were not dependent on the actual BRD calculation via the `requires` column in the `apiDataSource` table).
-1. If user is logged in, run the 'Client Override' calculation.
+1. Run the 'Client Override' calculation.
-    1. Uses the client BRD and only processes the `RBLEligibility` tab.
+    1. Uses the client BRD and only processes the `RBLEligibility` tab which is expected to return a `userEligibility` table.
-    1. Allows client BRD to pass in `userEligibility` overrides.
     1. Update original 'submit data' to be used in global BRD calculation.
-        1. Every table returned from `RBLEligibility` tab is converted into an xDS History table and can be accessed in their input tabs with the `<tableName>` syntax.
+        1. Every table returned from `RBLEligibility` tab is converted into an xDS History table and can be accessed on input tabs via the `<tableName>` syntax.
         1. `index` of each row is created with first matching element: `id`, `index`, simple auto counter.
         1. Every column returned in each table will be availble.
-        1. Matching history rows (by history type and `index`) will be completely replaced.
+        1. Matching rows (by history type and `index`) will be completely replaced (no merging is supported).
 1. Run the global BRD calculation.
-    1. Processes the `RBLSite` and `RBLUser` tabs.
+    1. Processes the `RBLSite` tab and optionally, the `RBLUser` tab if a user is logging in.
-    1. Update original 'submit data' to be used in client BRD calculation.
+    1. Update original 'submit data' to be used in client BRD calculation by merging global results, then **again, re-merging** the 'Client Override' results.
-        1. Every table returned from `RBLUser` tab in global results is converted into an xDS History table in manner described above.
+        1. Global Calculation Results: Every table returned from `RBLUser` tab is converted into an xDS History table in manner described above (replacing matching keys).
-        1. Every table returned from `RBLEligibility` tab in the 'Client Override' calculation is converted into an xDS History table in manner described above.
+        1. Client Override Results: Every table returned from `RBLEligibility` tab in the 'Client Override' calculation re-merged (last) taking precedence over any matching rows from original history or Global Calculation results.
 1. Run the 'Client BRD' calculation.
+    1. Processes the `RBLSite` tab and optionally, the `RBLUser` tab if a user is logging in.
-1. [Merge](#BRD-Results-Merge-Flow) Global and and Client calculation results.
+1. [Merge](#BRD-Results-Merge-Flow) Global and and Client calculation results into a single source of 'settings'.
 1. Build [AppSettings object](#AppSettings-Object) used in site.
-1. Build [UserSettings object](#UserSettings-Object) used in site for current user.
+1. Build [UserSettings object](#UserSettings-Object) used in site for current user (if user is logging in).
 1. Build [ManualResult caches](#ManualResult-Caches) used to pass to KatApps.

 ### BRD Results Merge Flow